 Disruptions at the FDA and other agencies may also slow the time necessary for new devices to be reviewed and/or approved or cleared by necessary government agencies, which would adversely affect our business.
 For example, over the last several years, including for 35 days beginning on December 22, 2018, the U.S. government has shut down several times and certain regulatory agencies, such as the FDA, have had to furlough critical FDA employees and stop critical activities.
-Separately, in response to the COVID-19 pandemic, in March 2020, the FDA announced its intention to postpone inspections of foreign manufacturing facilities and products, and routine surveillance inspections of domestic manufacturing facilities.
-In July 2020, the FDA resumed inspections on a risk-based basis.
-Other regulatory authorities may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
+Separately, in response to the COVID-19 pandemic, the FDA has had to postpone inspections of certain foreign and domestic manufacturing facilities and products, and is conducting inspections on a risk-based basis.
+Other regulatory authorities have adopted similar restrictions or other policy measures in response to the COVID-19 pandemic.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting business as usual or conducting inspections, reviews or other regulatory activities, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.